ArturTovmasyan/eyronBc/bucketlist/e2e/README.md

      </Directory>
  </VirtualHost>`

-4) Create virtual host for front test environment, add it in /etc/hosts
+4) Create virtual host for front test environment and add it in /etc/hosts

 `<VirtualHost *:80>
      ServerName test.bucketlist.loc